Localizing Sources of Variability in Crowded TESS Photometry: Discussion and Conclusions

-Most TESS light curves represent the blended light from multiple sources due to the exceptionally large plate scale of 21\arcsec\,pix$^{-1}$.
+Most TESS light curves represent the blended light from multiple sources due to the exceptionally instrument large plate scale of 21\arcsec\,pix$^{-1}$.
 This results in a significant risk of misattributing observed variability to the wrong source.
 The localization procedure developed here mitigates this risk, and we encourage that every analysis of TESS light curves include tests to confirm the source of variability.
-Not all variability in a light curve necessarily originates from one source, so using \tl\ to test that subsets of signal frequencies appear to originate from a consistent location is advised.
 An example analysis from \citet{Corsico2021} was detailed in Section~\ref{sec:Corsico}, where signals from pulsations and eclipses in the TPF of TIC\,117070953 were shown to come from two different sources. \citet{Mullally2022} demonstrated a good use of \tl\ when using TESS data to vet the suitability of proposed spectrophotometric standard stars for James Webb Space Telescope instrument calibration.

-The main underlying assumption to our method that must be satisfied in order to obtain reliable results is that only one source in the TPF is variable at the provided frequencies.
+The main underlying assumption of our method that must be satisfied in order to obtain reliable results is that only one source in the TPF is significantly variable at the provided frequencies.
 It is unlikely for multiple stars in a TPF to be variable at the same frequency by chance due to the high frequency resolution of 0.43\,$\mu$Hz for a 27-day TESS sector.
 This is more likely to be a problem if another source in the TPF exhibits broadband variability that spans many frequency bins.
 If more than one source is variable at a provided frequency, the fitted amplitudes in the corresponding heatmap will not be distributed like the PRF.
-This issue might be circumvented by omitting the problematic frequency if it is part of a set of frequencies that must originate from the same target.

-Results could also be negatively affected if systematic trends in the light curves also vary at a provided frequency. \tl\ includes an option to attempt to remove systematics with principal component analysis using {\tt Lightkurve} tools \citep{lightkurve}.
-It is important to check that the principal component trends determined from pixels outside the provided aperture will not remove the variability of interest, which you can do by inspecting their periodograms.
+This will also be the case for bright sources that saturate the TESS pixels ($T_{\rm mag} \lesssim 6$).